AdaCore/spark2014/lrm/source/packages.rst

 static expressions [for example an aggregate of static expressions].

-In |SPARK| a declaration or statement occurring immediately within the package shall not read directly or indirectly a value which is not derived only from compile-time constants.
+In |SPARK| a declaration or statement occurring immediately within the package shall only read -- whether directly or indirectly -- values derived only from compile-time constants.

 Among other things this restriction avoids the need to have dependency relations